-OSPI has a written formal complaint process for resolving issues of violation of a Title I Federal regulation.
+Office of Superintendent of Public Instruction (OSPI) has a written formal complaint process for resolving issues of violation of a Title I Federal regulation.
 If you have a concern with Title I services and/or regulations we encourage you to contact your child’s Title I teaching team, your school’s principal and/or the district’s Title I office (360-676-6542).
-You can also access the citizen’s complaint process through the Office of the Superintendent of Public Instruction (OSPI) in Olympia.
-The link below has all of the information for filing a complaint through OSPI.
+You can also access the citizen’s complaint process through the OSPI office in Olympia.
+The links below has all of the information for filing a complaint through OSPI.

 - Links to OSPI Complaint Process OSPI Website with Citizen’s Complaint Information and Forms

-- File a Citizen Complaint Against a School District, ESD or Other School Service Provider: This page outlines the 5-step process through which a citizen can file a complaint against a school district, educational service district (ESD) or other school service provider (subgrantee).
+- File a Citizen Complaint Against a School District, Educational Service District or Other School Service Provider: This page outlines the 5-step process through which a citizen can file a complaint against a school district, Educational Service District (ESD) or other school service provider (subgrantee).

 - File a Citizen Complaint Against OSPI: This page outlines the 4-step process through which a citizen can file a complaint against OSPI.

 State Learning Assistance Program (LAP) funds in the Bellingham Public Schools are used to provide supplemental reading and math services to qualifying students at the elementary, middle and high schools.